dwavesystems/dwave-ocean-sdk/docs/overview/install.rst

 =======================

-For a full and easy development experience it is recommended that before you start writing code, you complete the setup of your environment with two last steps:
+For a full and easy development experience it is recommended that before you start writing code, you complete the setup of your environment with these last steps:

+*   :ref:`leap_auth`

+    Optionally authorize Ocean to access your Leap account to facilitate
+    token management.

 *   :ref:`setup_install`

     Adds non-open-source tools such as the :ref:`inspector`.

 *   :ref:`sapi_access`

     Sets defaults used for accessing D-Wave compute resources.

 The `dwave-ocean-sdk <https://github.com/dwavesystems/dwave-ocean-sdk>`_
 includes an :ref:`interactive CLI <dwave_cli>` that steps you through setup.